ldav1s/vss2svn/README.md

 know.

-The idea I've come up with is to use ssphys and it's related tools to import the data and retarget the output to git at the IMPORTSVN stage.
+The idea I've come up with is to use ssphys and it's related tools to import the data and retarget the output to git at the IMPORTGIT (IMPORTSVN) stage.
+The scheduling that was done to get it to SVN was actually pretty good, but needed a couple of minor fixes.
-I think I'm going to be using mostly the data output by the physical passes and not so much the later grouping into SVN commits, etc., as git has the ability to edit history much more flexibly than subversion.

-The git repository as I see it now will be built up using the git plumbing layer mostly, starting with files, trees, commits, and tags.
+The import to git is pretty straightforward.

-It'll be important to set up the files to be imported using the .gitattributes in the git repository for crlf adjustment before starting the import.
+It'll be important to set up the files to be imported using the .gitattributes and .gitignores in the git repository for crlf adjustment before starting the import.

 This is very experimental right now, and might be kind of broken.
-Also it'll only work on Linux for now.
+Also it'll only work on Linux for now, because it supports hard links to emulate "shares".